-UK – China Media and Cultural Studies Association is managed by an executive committee that meets quarterly and is responsible for the running of the organisation.
+UK – China Media and Cultural Studies Association is managed by an executive committee that meets monthly and is responsible for the running of the organisation.

 主席 周天杨 博士，英国赫特福德大学人文学院讲师

 Dr. Oscar Tianyang Zhou, University of Hertfordshire, President

 Dr. Oscar Tianyang Zhou is a Lecturer in Media at the School of Humanities, University of Hertfordshire.
 He previously taught at the University of Sussex and the University of Brighton before joining the Media Group at the University of Hertfordshire.
 He trained as a communicator and technician scientist at the undergraduate level, before studying for a masters degree in Globalisation and Communications at the University of Leicester, and a Ph.D. in Media and Cultural Studies at the University of Sussex.
 His research uses the lenses of cultural studies, feminist and queer theory to investigate how LGBTQ communities engage with media technologies, texts, and practices in their everyday life.
 He is the President and Founder of UK-China Media and Cultural Studies Association (UCMeCSA).
 He previously chaired the MeCCSA Postgraduate Network (2017-2019).

 Ming Zhang is a Doctoral Researcher in Media and Communication at Bournemouth University, after acquiring rich knowledge of Chinese language and literature at the undergraduate level and of media and cultural studies at the master level at the University of Sussex.
 Her current research explores the impact of female fans’ online practices (writing, reading, and discussing slash fan works) on their negotiation of hegemonic ideologies of gender and sexuality in China.
 Her previous work can be found in Celebrity Studies.